 Franschhoek, South Africa

 Franschhoek is situated between the stunning mountains and has some scenic views.
-The place was established for over 300 years ago and is a travel-worthy spot today.
-It was founded by the Huguenots who brought the French cuisine along with them.
+The place was established over 300 years ago and is a travel-worthy spot today.
+It was founded by the Huguenots who brought French cuisine along with them.
 Hence the name ‘Franschhoek’.
 You can spend time in the vast areas and visit close to 40 vineyards.
 Witness the beauty of Africa in Franschhoek and enrich yourself with an experience like never before.

 Dejmaa El Fna, Morocco

 For the best African experience, visit Dejmaa El Fna in Morocco.
-It is an adventure spot that is yet to be discovered by tourists and travellers.
+It is an adventure sport that is yet to be discovered by tourists and travellers.
 The market is an exact replica of the traditional old customs of Morocco.
 You will find a number of interesting things to do in the busy market.
 There are snake charmers, acrobats, people playing soulful music on flutes and so much more.

 Furthermore, there are musical performers and fun comedy acts performed by the locals.
 If you wish to experience the true local life of Africa, this place will engage you.
 You will come across Gnaoua singing troupes and Berber musicians.
-In addition, the energetic market has storyteller, date sellers, orange juice vendors, henna and tattoo artists.
+In addition, the energetic market has storytellers, date sellers, orange juice vendors, henna and tattoo artists.
 The electric atmosphere around the place is sure to fill your hearts with love and warmth.